Contact Information

 Biography

-Ashley M. London is the director of bar studies and an assistant professor of law at the Thomas R. Kline School of Law of Duquesne University.
-In addition to her roles teaching Professional Responsibility, Introduction to Legal Education, and bar readiness skills courses, London develops unique and comprehensive bar preparation programming with a focus on strong student outcomes.
+Professor Ashley M. London serves as Associate Professor of Law and Director of Bar Studies at the Thomas R. Kline School of Law of Duquesne University.
+In this capacity, she teaches courses including Professional Responsibility and a range of bar readiness courses.
+She also designs and implements comprehensive bar preparation programming, with a pedagogical emphasis on improving student performance and bar passage outcomes.

 Education